 This book provides neuropsychologists with comprehensive information and specific practice recommendations for the assessment of patients with somatoform conditions.
 The first four chapters discuss the genesis of somatoform and other functional somatic symptom disorders, and the next seven chapters address somatoform conditions in the context of nonepileptic seizures, multiple chemical sensitivity and other claimed toxic exposures, pseudotremor and other nonphysiologic movement disorders, postconcussion syndrome, chronic pain/fibromyalgia/complex regional pain syndrome, attention deficit disorder, and auto-immune disease.
 Chapters are also included that address the use of the MMPI-2-RF in differentiating somatoform disorder and malingering; medically unexplained symptoms in non-English-speaking individuals; workplace factors in somatization; and testimony involving somatoform conditions.
 The book is targeted for practicing neuropsychologists, clinical psychologists including those specializing in behavioral medicine, and students in training.

-Dr. Victor has also first-authored the following four book chapters:
+Dr. Victor has also authored the following book chapters:

 Victor, T.L. & Boone, K.B.
 (2007).
 Assessing Effort in a Mentally Retarded Population.
 In K.B.
 Boone (Ed.), Assessment of Feigned Cognitive Impairment: A Neuropsychological Perspective.
 New York: Guilford Publications, Inc.

 Victor, T.L., Kulick, A.D. & Boone, K.B.
 (2013).
 Assessing noncredible attention, processing speed, language and visuospatial/perceptual function in mild traumatic brain injury cases.
 In D.A.
 Carone & S.S.
 Bush (Eds.), Mild Traumatic Brain Injury: Symptom Validity Assessment and Malingering.
 New York: Springer Publishing Company.